eng470-s23/jamieoconnell/white-paper.md

 It's very likely that elements of your pitch and/or environmental scan will be revised and incorporated here.

-## Project Activities, Team, and Participants
+## Project Activities  Participants

 ## Project Outcomes
+- Presentation, Data sets, etc. (anything you have made)

 ## Project Continuation and Long-Term Impact